rainiwu/locker/README.md

 ### Build  Instructions
 1. Install all dependencies
 2. Modify UHD 4.0 directory in makefile
+3. Modify Python version in makefile
-3. Run 'make' command
+4. Run `make` command

-#### Building Python Interface
-1. Do above
-2. Navigate to interface
-3. Run linklib.sh
+Build with `make cpp` or `make python` if you wish to compile only each respective part.

 ### File Structure
 examples - directory containing several example files